muarshad01/LLM/Notes/lecture05_notes.md

 0:37
 where we are at right now in the previous lectures we have looked at uh 0:43
-Transformers we looked at a simplified architecture for Transformer and we also saw the difference between Bert and GPT 0:50 model we saw what's the meaning of an encoder what's the meaning of a decoder Etc if you have not seen the previous 0:57 lecture I would highly encourage you to go through that if not it's totally fine the way I have designed this lecture is 1:03
+Transformers we looked at a simplified architecture for Transformer and we also saw the difference between BERT and GPT model. we saw what's the meaning of an encoder what's the meaning of a decoder Etc if you have not seen the previous
+0:57
+lecture I would highly encourage you to go through that if not it's totally fine the way I have designed this lecture is 1:03